Gateway to your future.

-Applications and information may be obtained from any Campus Service Center, through local high school counselor offices, or online at the College's website - www.wvncc.edu .
-There are separate applications for general admission, continuing education and early entrance/home schooled students.
+Obtain applications and information from any Campus Service Center, through local high school counselor offices, or online at the College's website - www.wvncc.edu.
+Separate applications are available for general admission, continuing education and early entrance/home schooled students.
 General admission student applications may be submitted online or at any Campus Service Center.
-All general admission students must select a Program of Study at the tiem of application for admission.
+General admission students must select a Program of Study at the time of application.
 A separate application for admission into a health science program is required in addition to the general application for degree-seeking students.
 (See Health Sciences Selection and Admission Policy, this section.)

 - A transcript of high school grades or GED™ scores.
 Transcripts must be sent directly the high school.
 (Note: Applicants who have graduated from high school or passed their GED™ more than five years prior to admission and/or have earned 30 or more semester hours of credit at a regionally accredited institution do not have to submit a high school transcript/GED™ scores.

-- Males are required to comply with the Military Selective Service Act.
+- Male applicants are required to comply with the Military Selective Service Act.
 See www.sss.gov for additional information.

-- Early entrance students must submit permission of high school officials and parents.
+- Early entrance students must submit permission of high school officials and parent/guardian.

 - Foreign national students are admitted as full-time students only.
 They must demonstrate a satisfactory command of the English language, provide evidence of sufficient support funds, and meet standard expectations of the U.S. Immigration Office to obtain a visa through WVNCC.